mixmix/mixmix.github.io/content/post/icecream-licence/index.md

 grow into that freedom.

-This is very similar to an education context, which works in "qualifications", often defined by "key competencies" which need to be be demonstraded in some way.
+This is very similar to an education context, which works in "qualifications", often defined by "key competencies" which need to be be demonstrated in some way.
 Qualifications are usually used to boundary access to additional course/ programmes/ jobs.
 Licences are a sort of qualification which often boundary something dangerous to an individual / group / system.